 7. Life Boats

-A lifeboat is a rigid-hulled inflatable small boat that is used for rescue and search operations in the event of an emergency.
+A lifeboat is a small, rigid-hulled, inflatable boat used for rescue and search operations in an emergency.

-And also one of the types of boats.
+It is also one type of boat.
 By regulation, all big ships must have a minimum number of authorized lifeboats on board.

-Meanwhile, these boats are typically used to transport passengers to safe locations, and they are equipped with everything from tools to first aid and signaling devices.
+Meanwhile, these boats are typically used to transport passengers to safe locations and are equipped with everything from tools to first aid and signaling devices.

-Furthermore, the solid hull design, as opposed to the inflatable structure, makes it more stable, strong, and capable of withstanding adverse weather conditions while carrying the maximum weight.
+Furthermore, unlike the inflatable structure, the solid hull design makes it more stable, strong, and capable of withstanding adverse weather conditions while carrying maximum weight.

 8. Canoes

-Canoes, also one of the different boat types, are usually long and narrowboat.
-And they make use of paddles.
+Canoes, another type of boat, are usually long and narrow.
+They use paddles.

 Furthermore, the person or individuals propelling the boat are seated or kneeling on the boat’s bottom, facing the direction of movement with single-bladed paddles.